Becoming a Dutch national

 - Through a short, easy procedure that takes three months.
 However, this option is available only to people who belong to a special group defined by law.
 This is called the option procedure.

+For more information on how to become a Dutch national, contact the municipality where you live.
+That is also where you have to submit your application.
 The Immigration and Naturalisation Service (IND) provides more information about becoming a Dutch national through either the option procedure or naturalisation and about the costs of becoming a Dutch national.

 Rights of Dutch nationals